ChalmersGU-data-structure-courses/dsabook/src/markdown/10-set-map-ADTs/04-list-implementation.md

 key, and then updating the value.
 If we cannot find the key, we add a new **KVPair** to the list.

-    class LinkedMap implements Map:
+    datatype LinkedMap implements Map:
         ...
         put(key, value):
-            for each entry in this.internalList:
+            for each entry in internalList:
                 if key == entry.key:
                     entry.value = value
                     return
+            // The key isn't present, so we add a new key-value pair to the list.
-            // If we're using a DynamicArrayList we should add at the end of the list instead: this.internalList.add(0, new KVPair(key, value))
+            // Because it's a linked list we add the pair to the front of the list. internalList.add(0, new KVPair(key, value))

 In this example we're using a linked list, but we could equally well have used a dynamic array list.
 The only thing we have to think about is